kristiehuang/Pokedex-React/README.md

     * searchbar and toolbar!
 * how to search functionality (basic)
 * how to make a basic API call
-* how. easy! it is! to build something!
+* how. easy! it is! to build something!!

 # React-Things Below